I would like to have a discussion on issues surrounding radioactive waste.

 You haven’t mentioned what happens to the drums.

 Good point.
 The compacted drums are placed into approved Department of Transportation (DOT) containers and shipped to the designated burial site.
-If you’re interested and have not done so already, you should check out the “Radioactivity Transport” chapter in this section of the Plexus-IEM web page.
+If you’re interested and have not done so already, you should check out the “Radioactivity Transport” chapter in this section of the Plexus-NSD web page.

 And incineration – you mentioned that before, didn’t you?